BinomialLLC/basis_universal/README.md

 ### Some Useful Command Line Options

-- All codecs now support simple unified "quality" and "effort" settings. `-effort X` [0,10] controls how much of the search space (and how slowly) compression proceeds, and `quality X` [1,100] controls the quality vs. bitrate tradeoff.
+- All codecs now support simple unified "quality" and "effort" settings. `-effort X` [0,10] controls how much of the search space (and how slowly) compression proceeds, and `-quality X` [1,100] controls the quality vs. bitrate tradeoff.
 Internally these settings will be mapped to each codec's specific configuration settings.
 Almost all the older settings still work, however.
 Previously, `-q X`, where X ranged from [1,255], controlled the ETC1S quality setting.
 This option is still available, but `-quality` is preferred now.

 - `-debug` causes the encoder to print internal and developer-oriented verbose debug information.